 Final Payment Requirement.
 A final list of subcontractors is required per labor code section 1773.3 (d) prior to final payment.
 The District shall withhold final payment due to the Designer/Builder until at least 30-days after all of the required information has been submitted, including but not limited to, providing a complete list of all subcontractors with DIR registration numbers.

-BENEFICIAL USE: District reserves the right to receive beneficial use of the Work before formal Contract completion and upon Solar PV System Startup, provided that District assumes responsibility for the security of, insurance coverage for, maintenance, utilities for, and damage to or destruction of such portion of the Work.
+BENEFICIAL USE: District reserves the right to receive beneficial use of the Work before formal Contract completion and upon Substantial Completion and COD, provided that District assumes responsibility for the security of, insurance coverage for, maintenance, utilities for, and damage to or destruction of such portion of the Work.
 Beneficial use shall not constitute final acceptance or approval of any part of the Work covered by this Contract, nor shall beneficial use extend the date specified for Final Completion of the Work.

 FORCE MAJEURE CLAUSE: